The $W(E_6)$-invariant birational geometry of the moduli space of marked cubic surfaces: Introduction

 \begin{theorem}[{\cref{thm:eff_cone,thm:mori_cone}}] \begin{enumerate} \item The $W(E_6)$-invariant effective cone of $\wY(E_6)$ is the closed cone spanned by the $W(E_6)$-invariant boundary divisors $B_a$, $B_{a_2}$, $B_{a_3}$, $B_{a_4}$, and $B_b$. \item The $W(E_6)$-invariant cone of curves of $\wY(E_6)$ is the closed cone spanned by the $W(E_6)$-invariant curves of types

 (These are the boundary curves of $\wY(E_6)$, together with the curves of type $aa_2e$ formed by the intersection of one type $a$ divisor, one type $a_2$ divisor, and one Eckardt divisor.)
-In particular, a $W(E_6)$-invariant divisor on $\wY(E_6)$ is nef (resp. ample) if it intersects the curves of the above types nonnegatively (resp. positively). \end{enumerate} \end{theorem}
+In particular, a $W(E_6)$-invariant divisor on $\wY(E_6)$ is nef (resp. ample) if it intersects the curves of the above types nonnegatively (resp. positively).
+Explicitly, the $W(E_6)$-invariant nef cone of $\wY(E_6)$ is the closed cone spanned by the rays through the following divisor classes.